What Is an Elopement Wedding? (And Why More Couples Are Choosing One)

 Where Can You Elope?

 Elopements can take place anywhere—on a beach at sunset, in your own backyard, at the local courthouse, or somewhere totally off the beaten path.
 The beauty of an elopement is that the location is entirely up to you.
-Whether it’s a cliffside overlooking the ocean or a quiet, intimate spot that holds sentimental meaning, you’re free to make it whatever feels right for you.
+Whether it’s at cliffside overlooking the ocean or a quiet, intimate spot that holds sentimental meaning, you’re free to make it whatever feels right for you.

 You Can Still Include Traditions (If You Want!)